-James Tynion IV first story arc on Batman got off to a so-so start.
+James Tynion’s first story arc on Batman got off to a so-so start.
 The execution of the story for the first two-thirds wasn’t as on point as it should have been.
-That said the last few issues of “Their Dark Designs” has helped elevate the overall impact of this story.
+That said the last few issues of “Their Dark Designs” have helped elevate the overall impact of this story.
 What particularly worked well with Batman #93 was how Tynion revealed that “Their Dark Designs” directly connects with what we should expect with the upcoming “Joker War” event that will so take over the Batman Family comics.
 With Joker revealing to Batman how he stole all of Bruce Wayne’s money what will come next?
 Let’s find out with Batman #94.

 Writer: James Tynion IV

 Artists: Guillem March and Rafael Albuquerque

 Story Rating: 8 Night Girls out of 10